muhammadkhuzaima25/Splitrak/README.md

 ## ❗ Problem Statement

-Most small and mid-sized businesses still manage their vendor communications through email threads and Excel files.
-As the number of vendors and quotation requests grows, three problems become unavoidable:
+Most businesses still manage vendor communications through email threads and Excel files.
+As supplier count and quotation volume grows, three problems become unavoidable:

 - **No centralized vendor database** — supplier contacts and history are scattered across inboxes
-- **Manual cost comparison** — comparing vendor quotes item by item takes hours of spreadsheet work
+- **Manual cost comparison** — comparing vendor quotes item by item wastes hours of work.
+Worse, businesses end up awarding the entire order to one vendor even when different vendors offer better prices on different items — overpaying unnecessarily
-- **Zero visibility into procurement patterns** — no way to track which vendors consistently deliver value
+- **Zero visibility into procurement patterns** — no way to track which vendors consistently deliver value over time

-Splitrak solves all three.
-Vendor data lives in one place, quotation comparison happens automatically, and dashboard charts surface procurement trends over time.
+**How Splitrak solves this:**
+The Smart Split Optimizer directly attacks the second problem — the one that costs businesses the most money.
+Instead of picking one vendor for the whole order, it runs a per-item comparison across all vendor responses and builds an optimized split order automatically.
+The result is displayed as a clear breakdown with exact savings shown per item and in total, and can be exported as a professional PDF procurement report.

 ---